Spring and Summer: a time for growth, new life, warmer weather, getting outdoors again. But it’s also a prime time for seasonal allergies.

 - Runny nose

 In addition to tree pollen, grass, weeds, molds, and animal dander allergies are also common in warmer months.

 When spring is over, nature can bring on summer allergies!
 Again, pollen remains the biggest instigator.
-And while trees are usually finished pollenating, grasses and weeds still trigger summer allergies.
+And while trees are usually finished pollinating, grasses and weeds still trigger summer allergies.